alex-serban/3-tier-app-oci/README.md

 #### Creating a compartment:
 A compartment is a logical container which helps organize and manage access control to OCI resources (Compute, Storage, Network, Database etc).
 By default, any OCI tenancy has a default root compartment, named after the tenancy itself.
 Best practice is to create a compartment to separate usage among projects, departments, scope etc. For the purpose of this tutorial I've created a container to host all resources for implementing my 3-tier architecture.

 [![Compartment](https://img.youtube.com/vi/XRPuwaaL2W8/0.jpg)](https://www.youtube.com/watch?v=XRPuwaaL2W8)

 #### Creating a Virtual Cloud Network (VCN):
+When working with OCI, setting up a VCN is one of the first steps you'll have to undertake.
+The VCN is a virtual, private network that you set up in Oracle data centers.
+It closely resembles a traditional network, with firewall rules and specific types of communication gateways that you can choose to use.
+A VCN resides in a single Oracle Cloud Infrastructure region and covers a single, contiguous IPv4 CIDR block of your choice.
+You can read more about what a CIDR is [here][cidr], but for the purpose of this tutorial is enough to understand that a CIDR is a method for allocating IP addresses

 [![VCN](https://img.youtube.com/vi/V0G8X_Dbpz0/0.jpg)](https://www.youtube.com/watch?v=V0G8X_Dbpz0)